Congress has ambitious agenda tackling health care costs

 That wouldn’t solve the problem of high initial “launch” prices for brand-name drugs, but it could restrain cost increases for long-available medications such as insulin.
 Democrats say it could be a fallback if they’re not able to get Medicare negotiation authority.

-A signal of whether inflation rebates have political traction could come in a couple of weeks when senators are expected to offer a bipartisan compromise.
-The chairman of the Senate Finance Committee, Sen. Charles Grassley, R-Iowa, and the committee’s top Democrat, Oregon Sen. Ron Wyden, are trying to get the deal.
+A signal of whether inflation rebates have political traction could come within a couple weeks when senators are expected to offer a bipartisan compromise.
+The chairman of the Senate Finance Committee, Sen. Charles Grassley, R-Iowa, and the committee’s top Democrat, Oregon Sen. Ron Wyden, are trying to get a deal to reduce drug costs for federal programs and the people they cover.
 A senior GOP aide said rebates are under consideration.
 The aide spoke condition of anonymity because there’s no final agreement.

 Separately, Labor Department data show some signs that prescription drug inflation has eased in recent months.